datacraft-dsc/starfish-java/README.md

 ## Features

-Starfish is a developer toolkit for the data economy.
-Based on underlying data ecosystem standards (see [Data Ecosystem Proposals](https://https://github.com/DEX-Company/DEPs/)), Starfish provides high-level APIs for common tasks within the data economy, for example, registering/publishing an asset, for subsequent use in a data supply line.
+Starfish is a open source lient library for the decentralised data economy, based on underlying open data ecosystem standards (see [Data Ecosystem Proposals](https://https://github.com/DEX-Company/DEPs/))

+Starfish provides high-level APIs for common tasks within the data economy, for example registering/publishing a data asset for subsequent use in a digital supply line.
 In this case, an asset can be any data set, model or data service.

-Starfish works with blockchain networks, such as Ocean Protocol, and common web services through agents, allowing unprecedented flexibility in asset discovery and data supply line management.
+Starfish is designed to be able to work with blockchain networks, such as Ocean Protocol, and common web services through agents, allowing unprecedented flexibility in asset discovery and digital supply line management.

 ### Effective Way to Build and Manage Digital Supply Lines
 Starfish provides a common abstraction to enable decentralised data infrastructure to interoperate effectively, allowing data supply lines to be easily created and managed using standardised interface.